cdubz/legal-copy-histories/histories/Garmin/Privacy Policy for Garmin Pay.md

 Personal data that is processed when you make a purchase using your Garmin Pay wallet:
 --------------------------------------------------------------------------------------

-If you use your Garmin Pay wallet to make a purchase, your payment token is presented to the vendor’s point-of-sale system.
+If you use your Garmin Pay wallet to make a purchase, your payment token is presented to the vendor��s point-of-sale system.
 After the transaction is completed, at the discretion of the issuing bank or payment network, Garmin may receive confirmation of the successful payment.

 > ### PURPOSE AND LEGAL GROUND:
 >